About

 I spent my 20s and 30s training to become a commercial pilot.
 I earned my ATPL and CFA and learned what it means to operate inside safety-critical systems where mistakes compound quickly.

-At 35, recurring kidney stones cost me my medical certification — and with it, my entire career.
+At 35, recurring kidney stones ended my medical certification β and with it, my entire career.

 After the loss, I rebuilt.

-I installed Arch Linux, picked up Isaac Asimov, and started learning how computers actually work.
+I installed Arch Linux, picked up Brian Kernighan (UNIX: A History and a Memoir), and started learning how computers actually work.

 A web-focused bootcamp didn't click.
 HTML and CSS felt like the surface of something much deeper.